-Whenever you visit, be sure to pack a windbreaker and multiple layers, since Patagonian weather is known for its capriciousness and you may experience four seasons in one day even at the height of southern summer.
+Whenever you visit, be sure to pack a windbreaker and multiple layers – Patagonian weather is renowned for its unpredictability and you may experience four seasons in one day even at the height of summer.

 Eight Magellanic penguins walk over rocky ground near a lighthouse on Magdalena Island in Patagonia